canjs/can-compute/docs/compute.md

 ## Caching values

-Computes that are bounded to will cache their values and only update when one of its source observables change.
+A compute that has an event listener will cache its value and only update when one of its source observables change.

 For example: